mayasiegel/NutrientSync/SUPABASE_SETUP.md

 1. The database will be ready for the nutrient calculation features
 2. New users will automatically get profile records created
 3. All the required fields will be available for the onboarding flow
+4. **Student athletes can now set goals and track their season status**

 ## Troubleshooting